angelromarco04/MyNotes/Programming/Patterns/data/FactoryMethod.md

 ## Characteristics

 - We have some concrete classes (products) of the same type.
-- We implement a creator class that contains the Factory Method (`createProduct()`).
+- We implement a creator class
+	- Contains the Factory Method (`createProduct()`).
+	- Can be abstract.
-- We implement a specific
+- We implement a specific creators
+	- One for each concrete product

 ## UML